JustinWoodring/malicious-qubits/README.md

 # Malicious Qubits - Home of `qiskit_validation_addon`

 - Python package is in `qiskit_validation_addon`
-- Finetuning workflows with models in respective `<<MODEL HERE>>.py` files.
+- Finetuning and nonfinetuning workflows with models in respective `train.py` files.
+- Testing data in `testing/`
-- Training data in `training/ and training.jsonl`
+- Training data in `training/`
-- Validation data in `validation/ and validation.jsonl`
+- Validation data in `validation/`
 - See a working example in `examples/`

 ## Using the python package